-Benign growths (such as benign prostatic hypertrophy):
+Benign growths (like benign prostatic hyperplasia (BPH):

 - Are rarely a threat to life

 - Don't spread to other parts of the body